lukedegruchy/ceylon-uuid/README.md

 - 0.0.9: Replace all Integer uses that involve collections of Bytes or bits with Ceylon xmath Long (aliased as XLong).
 Update to chayote 0.0.10.
 - 0.0.10:  Prepare to publish to Herd.
 Increase version to 0.0.10.
 Update to Chayote 0.0.12.
 Improve documentation.
 Add support for ceylon-xmath from the Herd module.
 Remove functions duplicated with herd.chayote.
 Make bytesToUuid unshared and move its unit test to main module.
 Eliminate a bunch of TODOS.
 - 0.0.11:  Port to integer64 from xmath.
 Update for Ceylon 1.2.1.
+- 0.0.12:  Update for Ceylon 1.2.2.
+Use Chayote 0.0.14.
+Rename TypedUUID to WrappedUUID.